eavidaze/wow-addon-per-hour/README.md

 You will be able to measure your performance:

+- Experience.
-- Experience
+- Honor.
-- Honor
+- Reputation.

+  - A reputation must be selected to be displayed as Experience Bar.

+    - `Character Info` window > `Reputation` tab > click in a reputation > check `Show as Experience Bar`.

 ![This image shows the addon in game.](https://raw.githubusercontent.com/eavidaze/wow-addon-per-hour/main/img/ss1.png "Screenshot")

 I'll soon add many other measurement options, such as:

-- Reputation.
 - Gold.
 - Etc.